 If all of this is asking for more faith than you have then, if you would like, we can arrange 'A Service of Thanksgiving' after the birth of your child, which celebrates birth and new life, but stops short of faith, promises and commitment.

-Christenings are held in the afternoon of the 1st Sunday in the month (unless parents especially ask for a Baptism during a main church service)
+Christenings are usually held at 12.30 or 1.00 pm on a Sunday (unless parents especially ask for a Baptism during a main church service at 10.30am)

-We ask you to check that important people who you want to be present are available before you set the date.
+We ask you to check that important people who you want to be present are available before you set the date with us.

-If you live outside our parishes, we ask that you consult your local Vicar first to check that they have no objections to you 'coming elsewhere'.
+If you live outside our parishes, we ask that you consult your local Vicar (or Rector) first to check that they have no objections to you 'coming elsewhere'.

 Christening and Baptism is the same thing and is an entry into the Christian Church as well as a wonderful way of celebrating the gift of new life.

-If after reading the rest of this information, you would like to organise a Christening or Baptism please contact our administrator, Marie Hough, or our vicar, Revd Canon John Barr.
+If after reading the rest of this information, you would like to organise a Christening or Baptism please contact our Administrator, Marie Hough, or our Rector, Revd Canon John Barr.

 Marie's details are: Telephone- 01664 494 424, email- sae.churches@gmail.com